 • Genetic Testing: Identifying senescence-associated gene expression changes.

-These methods help in identifying and understanding the impact of cellular senescence on aging.
+These methods help identify and understand the impact of cellular senescence on aging.

 Oxidative Stress Test

-Oxidative stress occurs when there is an imbalance between free radicals and antioxidants in the body, leading to cellular damage.
-This imbalance is a significant factor in aging and the development of age-related diseases.
+Oxidative stress occurs when an imbalance between free radicals and antioxidants in the body leads to cellular damage.
+This imbalance is a significant factor in aging and the development of damaged age-related diseases.
 Oxidative stress can cause damage to DNA, proteins, and lipids, accelerating the aging process and increasing the risk of diseases such as cancer, cardiovascular diseases, and neurodegenerative disorders.

 • Malondialdehyde (MDA): Indicates lipid peroxidation and cell membrane damage.